polygamma/aurman/README.md

 the behavior of installing the packages will be undefined.

 This behavior may also occur when there are no `.so` dependencies involved.
-Check if the dependencies are fulfilled.
+Check if the dependencies are *really* fulfilled.
-If they are not fulfilled, because users forced installations of packages with `pacman -d`, this behavior is important.
+If they are not, because users forced installations of packages with `pacman -d`, this behavior is explicitly wanted.
 It warns users about broken package dependencies in their systems.
 To remove this output of `aurman` users will have to fulfill the dependencies.